All Episodes

 I'm Paul W. Smith.

-Republican whose strategy for winning a Senate seat in a state dominated by Democrats has involved the aggressive courtship of black voters.
+Lieutenant Governor Mike Steele with us, the first African-American elected to statewide office in Maryland, Republican whose strategy for winning a Senate seat in a state dominated by Democrats has involved the aggressive courtship of black voters.

-Maybe you want to speak with him.
+Maybe you want to speak with him, 1-800-282-2882.

-You can also go online at Rushlimbaugh.com.
+You can also go online at rushlimbaugh.com.

 I'm Paul W. Smith in for Rush.

-And it is such an inane argument to make it such a stupid argument to make the fact that someone runs a commercial in a heated political campaign uh to draw parallels and distinctions between one individual and another that hurts or harms African Americans.
+The fact that someone runs a commercial and a heated political campaign to draw parallels and distinctions between one individual and another, that hurts or harms African Americans.

 That's the craziest thing in the world.

-You know the reality of it is I'm honored to have the support of my national leadership.
+You know, the reality of it is I'm honored to have the support of my national leadership.

 I'm grateful for that.